Assaf Razin: Books

-In addition to about 150 scientific articles in economic journals, Razin has authored various books and monographs.
 In 1978, he co-authored the book A Theory of International Trade Under Uncertainty with Elhanan Helpman.
 The book explored how the basic theories of international trade are extended and revised in the presence of uncertainty and risk-sharing financial institutions.
 In 1987, he co-authored a book with Jacob A. Frenkel, Fiscal Policies in the World Economy.
 The book provided an intertemporal-based analysis of fiscal policies and their effects on economic growth in the global context, integrating traditional and modern approaches in open economy macroeconomics and public economics, with a focus on topics such as government spending, budget deficits, international taxation, and economic convergence across countries.

 Razin's books on the Israeli economy, The Economy of Modern Israel: Malaise and Promise (1993), and Israel and the World Economy: The Power of Globalization (2018), explore the effects of immigration, building of economic institutions, technological advancement, and controlling inflation generated the "economic miracle" whereby Israel transformed from a low-income agricultural economy into a fully advanced economy.

 He co-authored with Jacob Frenkel and Efraim Sadka International Economics, which provides analytical theory for the international ramifications of income and value-added taxation, and with Efraim Sadka, the book Population Economics, The latter explored the evolution of economic theories (such as Malthusian and Becker theories on population growth, focusing on microeconomic factors like fertility decisions, labor supply, and intergenerational transfers, and their implications for economic policy and social issues).
 He also authored Labor, Capital, and Finance: International Flows.
 The book integrated disparate elements of economics into a unified framework, focusing on capital, labor, and finance within globalization.
 In his 2011 book, he examined the interplay between immigration policies, welfare states, and economic dynamics, considering factors such as skill and age composition of immigrants, fiscal burdens, and the implications for both host and source countries, particularly focusing on Europe and developed nations.
 His book Understanding Global Crises offers a comprehensive analysis of various global financial crises, integrating common and disparate threads into an empirically testable analytical framework while exploring developments in the New Keynesian analytical framework post-2008.
 His more recent book Globalization, Migration, and Welfare State: Macroeconomic Trifecta explores the intricate interplay between globalization, migration, and the welfare state.
 Recently, Razin put out the e-book The Transition to Illiberal Democracy Economic Drivers and Consequences.
 The book unveils the insidious mechanisms employed by autocratic regimes to consolidate power and their consequences, from economic fault lines such as education gaps and identity politics, laying on religion and demography, to judicial overhaul, weakened growth, the emergence of de facto power, media manipulation, faltering foreign investment, and distortion of financial stability.